seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 And keep the turn of tippling with a slave;
 To reel the streets at noon, and stand the buffet
 With knaves that smell of sweat: say this
-becomes him,–
+becomes him,--
 As his composure must be rare indeed
-Whom these things cannot blemish,–yet must Antony
+Whom these things cannot blemish,--yet must Antony
 No way excuse his soils, when we do bear
 So great weight in his lightness.
-If he fill’d
+If he fill'd
 His vacancy with his voluptuousness,
 Full surfeits, and the dryness of his bones,
-Call on him for’t: but to confound such time,
+Call on him for't: but to confound such time,
 That drums him from his sport, and speaks as loud
-As his own state and ours,–’tis to be chid
+As his own state and ours,--'tis to be chid
 As we rate boys, who, being mature in knowledge,
 Pawn their experience to their present pleasure,
 And so rebel to judgment.